Unimagdalena-Developers/.github/profile/README.md

 # Technologies
-NodeJS, ReactJS, Python with FastAPI and Django, Java With Spring Boot, LoopBack4, ExpressJS, SQL, NOSQL, SCRUM, Git, GitHub and BitBucket.
+NodeJS, ReactJS, Python with FastAPI and Django, Java With Spring Boot, Amazon Web Services, LoopBack4, ExpressJS, SQL, NOSQL, SCRUM, Git, GitHub and BitBucket.

 # Guide for beginners
 Hello! we know, maybe you don't have any idea of how start in this world, so, we've prepared you some supporting materials.